brmu8861/Resume/README.md

 # Bridget Murphy
-## bridget.murphy@colorado.edu
-## 805 490 5063
+## bridget.murphy@colorado.edu | (805) 490 5063 | github.com/brmu8861
 ## Education
 Bachelor of Arts and Sciences in Computer Science, University of Colorado, Boulder, CO, Spring 2019
 ## Experience
 **Research Assistant**, University of Colorado Boulder, Boulder, Colorado, 2018-present

-- Worked in Swift to create an iOS application which reads accelerometer data from a BBC micro:bit
+- Created an iOS application which uses dynamic time warping to classify data from a wearable powered by the BBC microbit

-- Helped run a study with five high school aged participants to test said application and its potential use in high schools

-- Participated in weekly and biweekly stand up meetings and helped document the project using Basecamp
+-	Conducted Wizard of Oz testing on the application and wearable to ensure the best user interaction

+-	Used Agile methodology throughout the design and creation processes

+-	Coauthored Youth Learning Machine Learning through Building Models of Athletic Moves in IDC '19 Proceedings of the 18th ACM International Conference on Interaction Design and Children, published June 12, 2019

+-	github.com/LaboratoryForPlayfulComputation/AlpacaML

 **Ice Rink Staff**, University of Colorado Ice Rink, Boulder, CO, 2015-2017
 - Maintained quality of ice for large events including the Colorado Hockey Prospect camp as well as Colorado Men’s and Women’s      hockey games to meet American Collegiate Hockey Association standards